ibm-cloud-docs/containers/cluster-create-classic.md

 Worker pool
 :    The cluster worker pool defines the number and type of worker nodes that run your workload.
 You can change your worker pool details at anytime.
 :    - **Flavor**: The flavor defines the amount of virtual CPU, memory, and disk space that is set up in each worker node and made available to the containers.
 Available bare metal and virtual machines types vary by the zone in which you deploy the cluster.
-For more information, see [Planning your worker node setup](/docs/containers?topic=containers-planning_worker_nodes).
 :    - **Operating system** and **Architecture**:  For a list of the available operating systems and architectures by cluster version, see the [available versions](/docs/containers?topic=containers-cs_versions#cs_versions_available).
 :    - **Worker nodes per zone**: For high availability, at least 3 worker nodes per zone are recommended.
 :    - **Encrypt local disk**: By default, [worker nodes feature AES 256-bit disk encryption](/docs/containers?topic=containers-security#workernodes).
 You can choose to turn off disk encryption when you create the cluster.